 Volunteers are essential to the success of most all gleaning projects.
 In its first year, Community Harvest relied primarily on a small group of dedicated volunteers, so the second season was successfully focused on expanding the program’s volunteer base.
-With the site shift in 2014, efforts were focused on recruiting volunteers that were locals in the new location (a 30 minute drive from the former host site), as well as continuing to engage the already existing volunteers from the former site.
+In 2014, Community Harvest moved locations; as a result, a concerted efforts was made to recruit volunteers near the new location (a 30 minute drive from the former host site), as well as continuing to engage the established volunteers from the former site.

 Community Harvest expands its volunteer base through a variety of recruitment methods.
 These include: developing partnerships with pre-existing groups likely to participate in group service events (such as local AmeriCorps members, church groups, service clubs, and high school classrooms) and seeking out tabling opportunities at community events.
 At these events, the Community Harvest gleaning coordinator, or occasionally volunteers, explain the program and encourage community members to sign up for the weekly newsletter of gleaning opportunities.